-Dan Wolf is the first-term State Senator from the Cape and Islands, one of the most unusual legislative districts in the country, stretching from the far tip of Provincetown across 11 Cape towns plus much of the Town of Barnstable and all of the islands of Martha’s Vineyard, Nantucket, and Gosnold.
-He was elected in November, 2010, after his first campaign.
+Dan Wolf is the two-term State Senator from the Cape and Islands, one of the most unusual legislative districts in the country, stretching from the far tip of Provincetown across 11 Cape towns to Barnstable and including the islands of Martha’s Vineyard, Nantucket, and Gosnold.
+He was first elected in November, 2010, after his first campaign, and re-elected with the highest vote count of any Massachusetts State Senator in November, 2012.
 This is his first elected position.

 Dan’s family roots are in Philadelphia.
 He came to the Cape in his first year of life, and grew up summering along the shores of Pleasant Bay.
 With four siblings, a father who is a successful business entrepreneur, and a mother who is a professor of American history, family conversations around the dinner table were always spirited, and often political.
 Dan attended Germantown Friends School for 13 years; Quaker values and education shaped his worldview.

 After graduating from Wesleyan University in Middletown Connecticut in 1980 with a bachelor’s degree in political science, Dan combined his passions: Cape Cod and airplanes.
 He earned his private pilot license at the Chatham Municipal Airport and then his commercial pilot and flight instructor certificates while in Hyannis.
 After working as a community and union organizer in the Boston area, he returned to the Cape in the mid-1980s to manage the Chatham Municipal Airport, where he worked as a flight instructor and aircraft mechanic.